SocietyForArtisticResearch/texteditor-elm/README.md

 - What to do when people are logged out
 - Server problem when exporting?
 - When a large document is imported, there is a timeout from the server.
 Perhaps a size limit is necessary?
+- add full screen mode (hide preview, adjust widths of codemirror etc..)

 Casper:

 - bottom of plain text mode
 - inserting footnote
-- display title of exposition somewhere

 Luc: